vyshu0111/infosys_intership/README.md

 #cmtdivyansh - vyshnavi if you can share your mail id i can create a gmail space where we can chat without sharing phone no.
 i have created one with pooja's mail id

+pooja pls check if you can recieve message that i sent